-When Confucius was given a position as a senior magistrate (大司寇) in Lu, he appointed Boniu to his previous post as governor of Zhongdu (中都宰), a small city in what is now Wenshang County in Shandong province.
+When Confucius was given the position of Minister of Justice (大司寇) for the state of Lu, he appointed Ran Geng to his previous post as governor of Zhongdu (中都宰), a small city in what is now Wenshang County in Shandong province.

-Confucius greatly admired Boniu for his kindness and virtuous conduct.
-He was grief-stricken when he died from an unknown contagious disease, bitterly lamenting in Chapter X of Book 6: “He is dying.
+Confucius greatly admired Ran for his kindness and virtuous conduct.
+He was grief-stricken when he died from an unknown contagious disease, possibly leprosy, bitterly lamenting in Chapter 10 of Book 6: “He is dying.
 Such is fate, alas!
 That such a man should have an illness like this!
 That such a man should have an illness like this!”

-When Boniu fell ill, Confucius went to enquire after him.
+When Boniu fell ill, Confucius went to inquire after him.
 Holding Boniu’s hand through the window, he said: “He is dying.
 Such is fate, alas!
 That such a man should have an illness like this!
 That such a man should have an illness like this!”

 Virtue: Yan Hui, Min Ziqian, Ran Geng, Ran Yong.
 Eloquence: Zai Yu, Zigong.
 Government and administration: Ran Qiu, Zilu.
 Letters: Ziyou, Zixia.